 In the 2018/2019 academic year, Mark was a Fellow of the Institute for Social Futures

 PhD Supervision Interests

-Mark is interested in supervising PhD students working on a variety of issues in contemporary history including the history of human rights, non-governmental organisations, and political protest amongst many others.
+Mark is interested in supervising PhD students working on a variety of issues in contemporary history including the history of human rights, non-governmental organisations, political protest amongst many others.
 If you are interested in being supervised for a PhD, please contact Mark directly via email.